Improvement of sports performances, prevention of tendinitis and muscular pains.

 To understand the occlusion, it is enough to study the different stages of its genesis:

-From 1970 to 1978, the cranio-mandibular connection, that is, the skeletal bone frame, became a deciding factor in occlusion.
-The school of gnathology led by DAWSON, CELENZA talked about centric connection defined in a purely structural way (the most posterior position of the condyle in the glenoid cavity).
+The cranio-mandibular relationship, that is, the skeletal bone frame, became an occlusal determinant.
+The gnathological school brought by spoke of central relation defined in a purely structural way (the most posterior position of the condyle in the glenoid cavity).

 It was already known that the dental arcades belonged to the skull.

-From 1980, a holistic approach made its appearance in the form of kinesiology (NAHMANI, MEERSMANN, and GELB).
+A more holistic conception appeared with kinesiology (NAHMANI, MEERSMANN, and GELB).
 Occlusodontics has now become recognised as being essential for athletes and all those wishing to improve their performance.

 Later, posturology provided a framework for interdisciplinary examination and diagnosis.
 The individual, considered as a system, becomes by his experience and his history the main actor of his health and his pathology.